 high blood pressure on March 16, 1933.3

-company was mentioned as being in operation in the June 15, 1952
+company was mentioned as being in business in the June 15, 1952

-the company name was eventually purchased, along with
+the company name (brand), along with several other recognizable

-several other recognizable company names by an enterprising marketer in
+company names, was eventually purchased by an enterprising marketer in

-seed line existed and seed savers were solicited for specimens.
+the 1980s, none of the original seed stock existed and seed savers were

 control of the R. H. Shumway Seed Company name (along with Seymour's Select